TBmo7/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+Sessions allow users to make secure requets over a period of time, but only having to "see" the authentication once.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ ] What does bcrypt do to help us store passwords in a secure manner. bcrypt hashes passwords, it combines them with a key, and "random" or "garbage" data.
+Then spits out the result.

 - [ ] What does bcrypt do to slow down attackers?
+By hashing with entropic/random data, it makes a password much longer and harder to crack through brute force.

 - [ ] What are the three parts of the JSON Web Token?
+Header, payload, signature

 ## Minimum Viable Product